-© Digital Equipment Corporation 1975, 1985, 1989.
+© Digital Equipment Corporation 1990.
+All rights reserved.

-All Rights Reserved.
 Printed in U.S.A.

-The postpaid Reader's Comments forms at the end of this document request your critical evaluation to assist in preparing future documentation.
+The postpaid READER'S COMMENTS form on the last page of this document requests the user's critical evaluation to assist in preparing future documentation.
+The following are trademarks of Digital Equipment Corporation: